 Measurement and Accountability

-We will measure progress against our target annually, and report to BMO’s Sustainability Council.
+We will measure progress against our targets annually, and report to BMO’s Sustainability Council.